We must raise the minimum wage and address unemployment rate disparities in our state.

 Minnesota has very low unemployment overall, but there are populations and areas where we must do better.
 We have a hiring gap in the state; according to MN DEED (2016), unemployment rate disparities between white and minority workers continue to exist in Minnesota, as every non-white population has a higher unemployment rate than that of white individuals.
 The overall statewide unemployment rate in 2016 was 4.1 percent, which was identical to the rate for white Minnesotans.
 At 12.4 percent, African Americans had the highest unemployment rate in the metro area.
 Unemployment rates are also significantly higher for American Indians and workers of two or more races.

-Throughout my company’s 24-year history, we have worked with union and non-union contractors, and have paid the high minimum wages required on federally funded projects.
+Throughout my company’s almost 30-year history, we have worked with union and non-union contractors, and have paid the high minimum wages required on federally funded projects.
 As a business owner, I have always provided good wages that exceed a proposed $15 statewide minimum wage (even for student workers).
 I support strong wages for all workers and the proposed $15 statewide minimum wage.

 As a member of the Senate Transportation, Jobs and Capital Investment (Bonding) committees, I had the great opportunity to work through all three areas to find opportunities for job creation and local investment.
 Every dollar the state spends on bonding goes straight to the local businesses, employees, gas stations, material suppliers, and manufacturers.
 Every dollar the state spends on bonding goes to improve our housing, water, education, transportation, and community infrastructure.